Hachimura leads No. 3 Gonzaga over Idaho State

+SPOKANE, Wash.
+(AP) - Gonzaga rode a strong effort from Rui Hachimura to open the season with a rout.

-Spokane, Wash.
-(AP) - Rui Hachimura scored 33 points to help No. 3 Gonzaga beat Idaho State 120-79 in the season opener for both teams Tuesday night.
+Hachimura scored 33 points to help the third-ranked Bulldog to a 120-79 win over Idaho State in the season opener for both teams Tuesday night.

+After the outburst from Idaho State, Gonzaga answered with several scoring runs of their own to end the first half.
+After a timeout from coach Few, Gonzaga started to attack the paint instead of settling for jump shots.

+"I don't think we are going to play light's out perfect all game, that's basketball," said Gonzaga coach Mark Few.
+"Teams make runs and make adjustments and every shot doesn't go in."

 The Zags led 37-29 before going on a 10-2 run over the course of 1:28.
-The Bulldog run gave them 47-31 advantage.
+The Bulldog run gave them a 47-31 advantage changing the game.
 The Zags put the game into cruise control for the rest of the contest.
 Including complete dominance in the second half featuring highlight reel dunks from Hachimura amid an offensive burst for the Bulldogs.

+Despite the scoring output, Hachimura feels the Zags still have work to do.

+"We have to play together, we just started.
+I think they scored 80 or something, so we got to play more defense," said Hachimura.

 BIG PICTURE